 Day 1 – Old Town, Lesser Town, Prague Castle

 We continue our walk down the square to Na Příkopě Street, a pedestrian promenade that is one of Prague’s most exclusive shopping districts.
 There are also several historic houses nestled among the modern banks, boutiques and department stores lining this street.
-Na Příkopě translates into “in the ditch”, since this site used be a moat.
+Na Příkopě translates into “in the ditch” since this site used by a moat.

-At the end of Na Příkopě is the Powder Tower, an impressive 85-metre high, late Gothic monument located on the boundary of the Old Town and New Town.
+At the end of Na Příkopě is the Powder Tower, an impressive 85-metre high, a late Gothic monument located on the Old Town and New Town boundary.
 The name derives from the fact that it was once used to store gunpowder.

 The entire castle complex, including Belvedere (the Royal Summer Palace) and the castle grounds up to Strahov Monastery, are known as Hradčany — the name of the original town on this site.
 As you stand on the square in front of Prague Castle and view the city lying below, you will understand why this complex of secular and sacred buildings has remained the centre of the Czech State and church power since the time of its origin.
-The imposing character of the whole Castle area and its exceptional location create a compact and perfectly combined whole in spite of the diverse architectural styles.
-The Castle is now the seat of the president of the Czech Republic, and is also the domain of the crown jewels, as well as permanent art collections and occasional exhibitions.
+The imposing character of the whole Castle area and its exceptional location create a compact and perfectly combined whole despite the diverse architectural styles.
+The Castle is now the seat of the president of the Czech Republic.
+It is also the domain of the crown jewels, as well as permanent art collections and occasional exhibitions.

-From the Castle’s third courtyard you can enter St. Vitus Cathedral, which stands on the site of a chapel that Prince Wenceslas dedicated to St. Vitus in 925 AD.
-The construction of the current cathedral was started in the mid-1300s, but was not completed until 1929, a span of over 500 years.
-Exiting the cathedral, you can visit the Old Royal Palace, parts of which have been carefully preserved, especially Vladislav Hall and the archaeological diggings which are in the basement level.
+From the Castle’s third courtyard, you can enter St. Vitus Cathedral, which stands on the site of a chapel that Prince Wenceslas dedicated to St. Vitus in 925 AD.
+The construction of the current cathedral was started in the mid-1300s but was not completed until 1929, a span of over 500 years.
+Exiting the cathedral, you can visit the Old Royal Palace, parts of which have been carefully preserved, especially Vladislav Hall and the archaeological diggings in the basement level.
 The Romanesque basilica of St. George, which is the oldest surviving Romanesque church, is located directly behind St. Vitus.

 We will finish the castle walk by visiting Golden Lane, where alchemists commissioned by Emperor Rudolf II lived and worked trying to create gold.
-Today, the Lane is home to quaint shops and boutiques as well as a museum of historic costumes and weapons.
-The most famous resident in more recent times was the author, Franz Kafka, who rented house number 22 for several months between 1916 and 1917, where he wrote his book A Country Doctor.
+Today, the Lane is home to quaint shops and boutiques and a museum of historical costumes and weapons.
+In more recent times, the most famous resident was the author, Franz Kafka, who rented house number 22 for several months between 1916 and 1917, where he wrote his book A Country Doctor.
 A small bookstore is now open here in his honour.

 Day 2 – Jewish Town

 First, we will visit the Old-New Synagogue on Cervena Street, which is the oldest synagogue in Europe.
-It was built around 1270 in the early Gothic style and ranks among the oldest preserved Gothic monuments in Prague.
-Next, we will visit the Jewish City Hall on Maiselova Street which features two clock towers.
-While one is normal, the second has Hebrew figures and the hands go counter-clockwise, since Hebrew is read from right to left.
-Only a few steps from the City Hall is the Maisel Synagogue, which was founded in 1590 by Mordechai Maisl, the mayor of the Jewish Town during the time of Rudolph II, as a family place of prayer.
+It was built around 1270 in the early Gothic style and ranked among the oldest preserved Gothic monuments in Prague.
+Next, we will visit the Jewish City Hall on Maiselova Street, which features two clock towers.
+While one is normal, the second has Hebrew figures, and the hands go counter-clockwise since Hebrew is read from right to left.
+Only a few steps from the City Hall is the Maisel Synagogue, which was founded in 1590 by Mordechai Maisel, the mayor of the Jewish Town during the time of Rudolph II, as a family place of prayer.